-One of the first projects the newly-formed Friends organization pursued was contacting former volunteers to weigh their interest in joining the new organization.
-There was a tepid response, but enough positive feedback to encourage the founding members to push forward.
-The Friends of the Stewartstown Railroad, Inc., has been growing ever since.
+One of the first projects of the newly-formed Friends organization was to contact former volunteers and recruit them to join the new organization.
+The first few memberships were slow but steady, and enough positive feedback was received encouraging the founding members to continue moving forward.
+The Friends of the Stewartstown Railroad, Inc. has been growing steadily ever since.

-Still, the Friends decided to push ahead.
-With the permission of the railroad company the Friends started operating “open house” events at the station in Stewartstown one Sunday a month.
+The Friends also began operating “open house” events at the station in Stewartstown one Sunday a month.
 Even though trains were not running, the Friends cleaned-up the waiting room and ticket office to show visitors what an early 20th century small town train station looked like.
 With support of free publicity from the local media outlets, folks started to drop-by and make donations to the Friends to help with restoration efforts.
 Sales from the Friends modest “gift shop” inventory augmented these donations.

-By 2013, with the economy slowly recovering, the Stewartstown Railroad Company was able to raise enough money to settle its debt to the Hart Estate.
-The Friends of the Stewartstown Railroad was able to participate in this refinancing effort by purchasing a modest minority equity interest in the railroad company.
-The proceeds from the Friends investment was used to retire a like-amount of the Hart Estate debt.
+By 2013, with the help of the Friends’ Capital Campaign, the Stewartstown Railroad was able to raise enough money to save itself and halt the abandonment proceedings.
+The proceeds from the Friends Capital Campaign was used to retire a like-amount of the Hart Estate debt.

 Today, the Friends’ organization is more active than ever.
 Members volunteer weekly to rehabilitate the Station in Stewartstown, replace ties out on the railroad, operate trains, and progress work on the Friends’ open-air excursion car project.
 The Friends’ board is very active and has grown exponentially in the past year.
 We invite you to come on out and get involved on the Railroad.